-How to easily onboard a remote executive assistant: the ultimate guide
+How to easily onboard a remote executive assistant: the ultimate checklist

 Onboarding new employees is often a time-consuming and expensive process.
 Take executive assistants for example: hiring an EA who works at the office comes with unique challenges compared to onboarding other types of employees.
 Your executive assistant must mesh well with your personality and adapt to your work style because they work in sync with you.